Get in Touch

 OpenClaw Foundations and Safety Model

-• Understanding what OpenClaw is, what it is not, and when it is an ideal fit.
+• Understanding what OpenClaw is, what it is not, and its ideal use cases.

-• Core concepts: agents, tools, skills, memory, connectors, and approvals.
+• Core concepts: agents, tools, skills, memory, connectors, and approval processes.

-• Corporate considerations: data sensitivity, environment separation, and safe defaults.
+• Corporate considerations: data sensitivity, environment separation, and safe default configurations.

 Setup, Configuration, and First Agent Run

-• Prerequisites check: Node.js, Git, API keys, and workspace folders.
+• Prerequisites check: Node.js, Git, API keys, and workspace directories.

-• Installing OpenClaw, verifying the installation, and understanding the project structure.
+• Installing OpenClaw, verifying the installation, and navigating the project structure.

-• Connecting an LLM provider, setting core configuration, and validating connectivity.
+• Connecting an LLM provider, setting core configuration parameters, and validating connectivity.

-• Running a starter agent with read-only actions initially, then introducing controlled write actions.
+• Running a starter agent with read-only actions initially, then progressing to controlled write operations.

 Using Built-in Tools and Reliable Prompting

-• Working with common tools: files, shell commands, and simple web tasks.
+• Working with standard tools: file manipulation, shell commands, and basic web tasks.

 • Prompting patterns for predictable execution: constraints, step plans, and confirmations.

-• Reviewing agent outputs, tool calls, and traces to identify issues early.
+• Reviewing agent outputs, tool calls, and traces to identify and resolve issues early.

 Skills and Memory in Practice